 There are a few things to look for when choosing conditioners to detangle dreadlocks like the ingredients and the label.
 You are looking for a product that has a lot of slip, so when combing out your hair you can achieve minimal damage.

 You want to look for a product that has “detangle” on the label.
 These conditioners consist of ingredients to reduce friction.
 They are very important to people with accidental dreadlocks.
 According to Naturally Curly, some added ingredients to look for are fatty alcohol, butter, fatty acid, and detangling herbs such as slippery elm and marshmallow root.

 The best conditioners you can use are Aussies, Just for Me Curl Peace Ultimate Detangler.
 They are loaded with the perfect ingredients that create that slippy texture to help you comb out matted hair.
 Plus, it is gentle on your hair and smells amazing.

 The Comb and Spray Bottle, Time and A washed Hair

 A fine-tooth metal comb is essential to help untangle any dreaded hair.
 You’ll want to take your time and pick through every inch of the loc.
 So have a few handy in case the first comb is worn out.

 A spray bottle mix with water and conditioner adds extra product when your hair becomes dry.
 Your hair needs to soak in conditioner for the process to run smoothly.

 Washing your hair before untangling your dreads break down any product build-up in your hair.
 Build-up makes combing out your hair difficult so by doing this you preventing breakage.
 After, allow a generous amount of conditioner to sit on your hair for 10-15 minutes.
-Also, people who have a full head of dreadlocks each loc is drenched with conditioner and are picked out one by one.
+Also, for people who have a full head of dreadlocks, each loc is drenched with conditioner and is picked out one by one.

 The Steps To Detangling Dreadlocks